RCdiy/OpenTXLua/FUNCTIONS/ReadMe.md

-# Download Instructions
+# Download

-## .Lua Files
-* Click on the file
+* Top right - Click on "Go to file"
-  * On the next page right click on Raw
+  * Right click on the desired file and select "Save as"
-  * Save As/Download Linked File
 * **After download ensure it has a .lua extension**
   * if it is .txt or .lua.txt change it to .lua
   * if is .html the download was done incorrectly
+* Using a plain text editor (Windows Notepad)
+  * Open the file
+  * If the file has the word "html" the pile did not download correctly.
+  * Try again or get help on how to download the file and not the webpage showing the contents of the file

 ## .Otx & .Zip Files
 * Click on the file